harrisonlab/phytophthora_fragariae/README.md

 2,178
 ```

-4.2.c Analysis of RxLR effectors - merger of Augustus / published genes with ORFs
+####Analysis of RxLR effectors - merger of Augustus / published genes with ORFs

 Intersection between the coodinates of putative RxLRs from gene models and ORFs were identified to determine the total number of RxLRs predicted in these genomes.